 Rebuilding Ireland Home Loan

 The Rebuilding Ireland Home Loan is a government backed mortgage for first-time buyers.
 Loans are offered at reduced interest rates and you can use them to buy new and second-hand properties, or to build a home.
-You can choose to fix the rates for the full term of the mortgage, so you have the same repayments for the lifetime of the loan.
+The rates are fixed for the full term of the mortgage, so you have the same repayments for the lifetime of the loan.

 You can borrow up to 90% of the market value of the property you are building or buying.
 Properties funded under the scheme cannot be over 175 square metres.
 The maximum market value differs depending on where your home is located.
 The maximum market value is: